-We are pleased to welcome you to our practice, and look forward to working with you in maintaining your health.
+We are pleased to welcome you to our practice and look forward to working with you in maintaining your health.
 Our medical providers and staff go to great lengths to provide you with the best medical care that you deserve.
 To strengthen our relationship with you, we believe that it is pertinent that our patients have a sound understanding of the expectations in accordance with our office policy and HIPAA regulations.
 We strive to provide you and your family with a high quality of care.
-In an effort to clarify office procedures, we have outlined the details concerning our office policies, rules and regulations in this packet.
-To help us, please take the time to review this.
+To clarify office procedures, we have outlined the details concerning our office policies, rules and regulations in this packet.
+Please take the time to review this.
 You will be asked to sign the acknowledgement electronically upon registration during your visit.
 If you have any questions concerning these policies, please feel free to ask the office manager during your appointment and they will be happy to assist you.
 Thank you for choosing Womens Health Care.

 It is VERY IMPORTANT that the following Office Policy, Informed consent, and HIPAA notice is read in its entirety before continuing.
 Withdrawal from, or disagreement with, the following Office Policy, Informed consent, and HIPAA notice must be done in writing at the practice location.